TheIszer/Denavit-Hartenberg-Homogeneous-Transformation-Matrix/README.md

 ## Denavit-Hartenberg-Homogeneous-Transformation-Matrix
 # Description
-This program will find the homogeneous transformation matrix (T) for the following operation:
+This program will find the homogeneous transformation matrix (T) for the following operation:<br>
-Rotation alpha about OX axis
+-Rotation alpha about OX axis<br>
-Translation of d along OZ axis
+-Translation of d along OZ axis<br>
-Translation of a along OX axis
+-Translation of a along OX axis<br>
-Rotation of about OZ axis
+-Rotation of about OZ axis<br>

 # Example of use:
 Denavit-Hartenberg Homogeneous Transformation Matrix<br>